 Early Life and Education

-Michael Milken was born in Encino, California, into a middle-class Jewish family.
-He graduated from Birmingham High School and went on to the University of California, Berkeley, where he earned a B.S. with highest honors.
-He then received his MBA from the Wharton School of the University of Pennsylvania.
+Michael Robert Milken was born on July 4, 1946, in Encino, California, to a middle-class Jewish family.
+He attended Birmingham High School, where he was the head cheerleader.
+Milken earned a B.S. with honors from the University of California, Berkeley, in 1968 and later received his MBA from the Wharton School of the University of Pennsylvania.

 Rise to Success